PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 {{< feature-state state="stable" for_k8s_version="v1.16" >}}

 {{< note >}}
-Webhook conversion is available as beta since 1.15, and as alpha since Kubernetes 1.13.
+Webhook conversion is available as beta since 1.15, and as alpha since PlaidCloud 1.13.
 The `CustomResourceWebhookConversion` feature must be enabled, which is the case automatically for many clusters for beta features.
 Please refer to the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) documentation for more information.
 {{< /note >}}